MariamCoder22/WerisCoder/README.md

 <br />

-Hi, I'm [Mariam Khayr](https://abhishknads.me/), a passionate self-taught full stack web developer and a software engineer from the United States.
+Hi, I'm [Mariam Khayr](https://abhishknads.me/), a passionate full stack web developer and a software engineer from the United States.
 Two years of experience facilitating cutting-edge engineering solutions with a wide range of e-commerce application and technology skills.
 I have the ability to leverage full-stack expertise to build interactive and user-centered website designs to scale.
 I possess extensive expertise in large system architecture development and administration, as well as network design and configuration.

 i am also an open-source enthusiast and maintainer.
 <img align='right' src="https://media.giphy.com/media/26FPKhUtNG3TW74f6/giphy.gif" width="380" />